kevinolega/minimalchanges/_posts/2012-09-13-leave-the-laptop-at-home.md

 Bringing my laptop is heavy and stressful.
 I’ve left my laptop at home for a few weeks and I realized that doing so allows me to:

-<strong>Move freely </strong>- even an ultra portable laptop is heavy (3lbs) especially if you bring it around everyday and commute.
+**Move freely **- even an ultra portable laptop is heavy (3lbs) especially if you bring it around everyday and commute.
-<strong>Work when I work</strong> - I have a day job and I blog.
+**Work when I work** - I have a day job and I blog.
 I can’t blog at work or focus on my blog between breaks or during some of my errands after work.
 I decided to just write on my laptop at home in the morning or before going to bed and just use a notebook for writing on the fly.
-<strong>Present Where I am</strong>- I only do one thing at a time and became really efficient at it.
+**Present Where I am**- I only do one thing at a time and became really efficient at it.
 I removed personal files at work and just worked on what I was doing.
 My productivity soared through the roof.

 Do you have other reasons to leave the laptop at home?
 Consider sharing in the comments below.